IIT-EnergySystemModels/openTEPES/README.rst

 The objective function incorporates the two main quantifiable costs: **generation and transmission investment cost (CAPEX)** and **expected variable operation costs (including generation emission and reliability costs) (system OPEX)**.

-The model formulates a stochastic optimization problem including generation and network binary investment decisions and operation decisions (commitment, startup and shutdown decisions are also binary).
+The model formulates a stochastic optimization problem including generation and network binary investment decisions, generation operation decisions (commitment, startup and shutdown decisions are also binary) and line switching decisions.

 The operation model is a **network constrained unit commitment (NCUC)** based on a **tight and compact** formulation including operating reserves with a
-**DC power flow (DCPF)**.
+**DC power flow (DCPF)** including **line switching** decisions.
 Network ohmic losses are considered proportional to the line flow.
 It considers different **energy storage systems (ESS)**, e.g., pumped-storage hydro, battery, etc. It allows analyzing the trade-off between the investment in generation/transmission and the investment or use of storage capacity.

 The main results of the model can be structured in these topics:

 - **Investment**: investment decisions and cost
-- **Operation**: the output of different units and aggregation by technologies (thermal, storage hydro, pumped-storage hydro, RES), RES curtailment, line flows, line ohmic losses, node voltage angles
+- **Operation**: output of different units and aggregation by technologies (thermal, storage hydro, pumped-storage hydro, RES), RES curtailment, line flows, line ohmic losses, node voltage angles
 - **Emissions**: CO2 emissions by unit
-- **Marginal**: Locational Short-Run Marginal Costs (LSRMC)
+- **Marginal**: Locational Short-Run Marginal Costs (LSRMC), water value

 A careful implementation has been done to avoid numerical problems by scaling parameters, variables and equations of the optimization problem allowing the model to be used for large-scale cases, e.g., the European system with hourly detail.